ontolex/frequency-attestation-corpus-information/index.md

 ## Frequency

-Lexicographers use (corpus) frequency and distribution information while compiling lexical entries, as a qualitative assessment of their resources.
+Lexicographers use (corpus) frequency and distribution information while compiling lexical entries, as a quantitative assessment of their resources.
 In this module, we focus on absolute frequencies, as relative frequencies can be derived if absolute frequencies and token totals are known.
 Absolute frequencies are used in computational lexicography and they are an essential piece of information for NLP and corpus linguistics.

 <div class="entity">